Home Login About

 Nice building, old but comunist looking building.

 Been here quite a few times as my mother in law lives in Bucuresti Noi.
-Near Parcul Bazilescu and a great fresh market My wife’s Father was a Press ..
+Near Parcul Bazilescu and a great fresh market My wife’s Father was a Press photographer working out of this building before he retired.
+It’s a lot smaller than sim..
 Read more »

 Amazing building.